krishnabre/puppet-filefetcher/README.md

 ### Uninstall

-Currently, to uninstall binaries, you have to use `rm` command:
+Currently, to uninstall files, you have to use `rm` command:

     sudo rm /usr/local/bin/composer
     sudo rm /usr/local/bin/phpunit